dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 **Values** can be any binary blob, including empty (of zero length).
-For example, values could be UTF-8 encoded strings, JSON encoded objects, protobuf messages, or a raw `uint64` integer (of either endian-ness).
+For example, values could be UTF-8 encoded strings, JSON encoded objects, protobuf messages, or a raw `uint64` integer (of either endianness).
 Length is the only form of type or metadata stored about the value; deserialization and validation are left to library and application developers.